 For sea kayakers the clear waters around Dunbar offer an opportunity to explore beautiful coastline with its harbours, caves, cliffs and sandy beaches, as well as abundant marine life.
 If you have your own kayak then access is easy from both Belhaven and East beach as well as in the Harbour.
 East from Dunbar there is dramatic coastal scenery with cliff faces, rock formations and caves to explore.
 To the west are more beaches and small islands, and if you are local then the Lothian Sea Kayak Club organise trips, kayak hire and training in the area for their members.
 Dun Eideann Sea Kayaking also organise guided trips along the East Lothian coast.

 Foxfall is like no other ropes course in the UK; there’s no safety harnesses, just water!
 Foxfall consists of four runs, all of which will test your skill and balance.
 Complete the course with ziplines into the water.
-The course can be enjoyed by all abilities making it suitable for families, individuals, large groups and birthday parties.
+The Aqua Park obstacle course has over 20 Ninja Warrior-style features including a Tyre Run, Ninja-Jump, Eagles Nest, a 3.8m Mount Rainer slide and 2m high freefalling slides.
+The courses can be enjoyed by all abilities making them suitable for families, individuals, large groups and birthday parties.
 Finish off with a session on the Ringos and your group will be delighted.
-There are many other activities at Foxlake for you to experience and an excellent cafe to recharge your batteries.

-Swimming in the North Sea is certainly invigorating and whether you are a keen wild swimmer or prefer a swimming pool, Dunbar has it all.
+Swimming in the North Sea is certainly invigorating and whether you are a keen wild swimmer or prefer a swimming pool or lake, Dunbar has it all.
 From sheltered coves to the expansive Belhaven Bay and the hugely popular Dunbar Leisure Pool with its wave machine, flume and lane swimming there is no excuse not to put on swimwear (or wetsuit) and embrace the water.
-Dunbar once boasted an outdoor pool which sadly closed in the 1970s, you will find photos of this once glorious pool on the clifftop trail and in local businesses.
+Open water swimming sessions run at Foxlake Adventures on Saturday mornings.
 Wild Dunbar, has been set up to create a network of outdoor swimmers based in Dunbar & the surrounding area.

 Coastal Rowing in St Ayles skiffs is one of the fastest growing community activities/sports in Scotland.
 Dunbar Coastal Rowing Club have two skiffs The Volunteer and Black Agnes based at Dunbar Harbour, we are both a social and racing club.
 Members row along the Dunbar coastline regularly when conditions allow.
 The social side also includes events such as the annual row on the River Tweed, usually in September, and different ‘adventures’ throughout the summer.
 Previous adventures have including rowing both Forth Clyde and Caledonian Canals.
 We also compete in racing Regattas throughout the summer across Scotland and the North East of England.